ah100101/chasing-alex-run/content/posts/big-sur-marathon-2013-recap.md

 - Marathon
 slug: 4-23-2013-big-sur-marathon
 title: Big Sur Marathon 2013 Recap
-description: The recap for the marathon trades speed for hill work and spectators for scenery
+description: The recap for the marathon that trades speed for hill work and spectators for scenery
 hero_image: "/images/big-sur-marathon.jpg"
 thumbnail: "/images/big-sur-marathon-1.jpg"